Amanda Cooper-Sarkar

-Amanda Margaret Cooper-Sarkar is an English particle physicist.
-She is an expert on deep inelastic scattering and parton distribution functions.

-Education and career
+Amanda Margaret Cooper-Sarkar is a British experimental particle physicist and Professor Emeritus of Physics at the University of Oxford, known for her pioneering contributions to the study of deep inelastic scattering and the determination of parton distribution functions (PDFs) of the proton.
+Her research has played a key role in testing and refining quantum chromodynamics (QCD), the theory of the strong interaction, and in providing essential inputs for analyses at the Large Hadron Collider (LHC).

+Early life and education

-Cooper-Sarkar received her DPhil in particle physics from the University of Oxford in 1975.
-After working as an exchange fellow at the Tata Institute of Fundamental Research in Mumbai, India and then at the National Laboratory for High Energy Physics in Tsukuba, Japan, she returned to England as a research associate at the Rutherford Appleton Laboratory in Oxfordshire, in 1979.
-She became a senior fellow at CERN in Geneva in 1983, and a senior scientist at Rutherford in 1985.
+Cooper-Sarkar was born in Liverpool and attended Oxford for her undergraduate and graduate education.
+She earned her DPhil in particle physics from the University of Oxford in 1975.
+After postdoctoral appointments at the Tata Institute of Fundamental Research in Mumbai and the National Laboratory for High Energy Physics (KEK) in Tsukuba, she joined the Rutherford Appleton Laboratory (RAL) in Oxfordshire.
+From 1979 to 1987, she worked on neutrino scattering experiments using the Big European Bubble Chamber (BEBC) at CERN and served as a CERN Fellow from 1983 to 1985.

+Career

 She left academia to work at an educational institute in Bhopal, India, but in 1990, with the birth of her first child, she returned to Oxford with a plan to "combine undergraduate teaching with childcare, soft-peddling on the research".
 She became a Beale Fellow and Senior Tutor in Physics at St Hilda's College, Oxford.
 She later wrote that, although these steps delayed her research career by 10 or 15 years, they also allowed her to focus more single-mindedly on a single research topic, "which was ultimately what made me into a world expert in my field".
 In 2008 she became a professor of particle physics at the University of Oxford.
 Cooper-Sarkar was part of the ZEUS collaboration, and is also part of the ATLAS collaboration.

+Research

+Cooper-Sarkar is an expert on the deep structure of the nucleon.
+Her work focuses on how the constituents of protons and neutrons, quarks and gluons, collectively known as partons, are distributed in momentum and how these distributions evolve according to the predictions of QCD.
+Deep inelastic scattering (DIS) experiments probe these distributions, known as parton distribution functions (PDFs), and form the basis for understanding hadronic cross-sections and testing the Standard Model at modern colliders.

+Neutrino scattering experiments

+During her time at RAL and CERN, Cooper-Sarkar led studies of neutrino and antineutrino interactions with nuclear targets in the BEBC experiments WA25, WA59, and WA66.
+Her analyses provided early insight into the so-called "EMC effect," an anomaly in parton distributions in nuclear environments that revealed the influence of nuclear matter on quark behaviour.
+She led early searches for physics beyond the Standard Model (BSM) in neutrino data, ruling out a light supersymmetric gluino and setting limits on heavy neutral lepton mixing with light neutrinos, a constraint that remains relevant today.